prrao87/db-hub-fastapi/dbs/neo4j/README.md

 ]
 ```

-Not bad, this example returns some fairly highly rated Tuscan red wines along with their price and country of origin!
+Not bad!
+This example correctly returns some highly rated Tuscan red wines along with their price and country of origin (obviously, Italy in this case).

 ### Step 4: Extend the API